mguachun/mguachun/README.md

 - 🔭 I’m currently working on building my portfolio site!
 - ⚙️ Experience using Ruby, Ruby on Rails, Sinatra, JavaScript, SQL, React, Redux
 - 🌱 I’m currently learning the basics of algorithms and data structures
+- ✏️ I write a blog chronicling my projects and lessons learned along the way at https://1212malka.medium.com
 - 📫 Reach me: www.linkedin.com/in/melissa-guachun
-- ⚡ Fun fact: I'm a published visual artist
+- ⚡ Fun fact: I'm a published visual artist with a passion for digital illustration